 Keep your details up to date

-If any of the details you gave when registering for the BCC scheme change, you must let RPA know within 28 days.
+You must tell RPA’s Meat Technical Schemes team if any of the details you gave when registering for the BCC scheme change, within 28 days.
+That is changes to:

 - the operator or operators of the premises or the operator’s trading name